cloudevents/spec/cloudevents/bindings/kafka-protocol-binding.md

 All other CloudEvents attributes are mapped to Kafka Header fields with prefix `ce_`.

-Mind that `content-type` here does refer to the event `data` content carried in the payload.
+Note that `content-type` here refers to the event `data` content carried in the payload.

 ```text